Gekkio/gnome-session-xmonad/README.md

 ====================

 This Ubuntu package contains session files for Gnome + XMonad.
-The latest xmonad package in Debian/Ubuntu no longer has such session files, so I'm maintaining them in this repository.
+The latest xmonad package in Debian/Ubuntu no longer has working session files, so I'm maintaining them in this repository.
 The sessions are simply copies of metacity-based sessions from gnome-session-flashback/gnome-session-fallback packages with metacity replaced with xmonad.